EvilMjolnir/Math-Matik/documents/DEPLOYMENT.md

     cd math-et-matik
     ```
 4.  **Install dependencies**:
-    You need to install the libraries used in the code (Lucide for icons, Google GenAI for the AI features).
+    You need to install the libraries used in the code (Lucide for icons).
     ```bash
-    npm install lucide-react @google/genai
+    npm install lucide-react
     ```

 ---